masakhane-io/masakhanePreprocessor/african-stopwords/README.md

 If you're not sure if a word is/is not a stopword, the discussion will help.
 If you feel a new word should be added as a stopword in your language, please create a discussion around it.

 - Click [here to browse through the current discussions](https://github.com/masakhane-io/masakhane-preprocessing/discussions/categories/african-stopwords).
 Join the discussion.
-Some African languages do not have a fixed definition of what constitutes a stop-word.
+Some African languages do not have a fixed definition of what constitutes a stopword.
 It is up to US to define them TOGETHER.
 - Click [here to start a new discussion on african-stopwords](https://github.com/masakhane-io/masakhane-preprocessing/discussions/new?category=african-stopwords).

 ## Plan